 I’ll warn you that if you do this, you may not be good for a whole lot of work afterward, unless you’ve got much more mental fortitude than I do.
 Just make sure you do the right things during that block so that you’ll feel rewarded for what you’ve done.

 The plus side, though, is that I often do an entire week’s worth of work in those six hours, so I can spend the rest of the time, all things being equal, on other pursuits.
 Like writing absurdly long blog posts.

-- How should I plan my day?
+3. How should I plan my day?

 Knowing your rhythm allows you to plan the right tasks for the right times.
-I think a lot of personal planners miss this and people look at all chunks of time as being equal.
+I think a lot of personal planners miss this, and people look at all chunks of time as being equal.
 All chunks of time are not equal!
 (Tweet this.)

 Leveraging my day like that ensures that I’m not up at 0200 in the morning trying to work and creating a product that I’ll spend more time editing the next morning.
 It does that in two very powerful ways: 1) I’m normally very satisfied with what I completed that day, as I know I couldn’t have done any more than I did, and 2) I’m exhausted by 2200 (10 pm) or so, and if I’m thinking clearly, I know I’m going into a phase in which the time would be better spent sleeping.

 So I’ll try to work late that day, go to bed at 0445 (I’m not kidding), wake up late (1000ish) the next day, get pissed, go to bed at 0330, wake up late the next day (1100ish), and not be good for anything because I haven’t been sleeping, eating, and drinking like I should.
 Luckily, I’ll generally be so exhausted by the third day that I sleep well and can start the right rhythm over again.
-But doing that loses me four nova blocks during that three day period, and those blocks are far too valuable to squander that way.
+But doing that loses me four nova blocks during that three-day period and those blocks are far too valuable to squander that way.